ahjolinna/mpv-conf/README.md

 #Ahjolinna's MPV conf build (⌐■_■)

-[is now working with v0.23+]
+[compatible with MPV 0.23+]
 ---input wanted

 ![mpv-conf Preview](http://i.imgur.com/5B881oX.png)

 #### Summary :
-This is my own MPV premade conf files, what I try make is semi-automatic script to define what settings should be used
+This is my own MPV premade conf files, with semi-automatic script to define what settings should be used

 #### Basic features:
 * ytdl works out of the box, there is A LOT "keyboard bindings", it should support every codec what mpv and ffmpeg has to offer (even non-free codecs)